miradel51/Self_Supervised_CWS/README.md

 ## Requirements
-- Data preprocessing
+- Preprocessing
     - We use the same data pre-processing as used in [Huang et al. (2020)](https://aclanthology.org/2020.emnlp-main.318.pdf)
     - We use the original format of AS and CITYU instead of using their corresponding simplified versions.
-    - Other related scripts are given in 'preprocess' folder.
+    - Other related scripts are given in `preprocess` folder.
 - Environment
     - Python 3.6
     - torch>=1.4.0